Rosh Chodesh

 Blessed are you, Yah, Indwelling Spirit of the World, who transforms bitter to sweet and makes all transformation possible.

-Mishkan Shalom’s Open Rosh Hodesh celebrations are grounded in the teachings of Rabbis Jill Hammer and Shefa Gold.
-We follow the priestess pathways (netivot) illuminated by Rabbi Jill, and we use chant, as taught by Rabbi Shefa — the rhythmic and musical repetition of a sacred phrase — to deepen our experience of these pathways in our own lives.
+Mishkan Shalom’s open Rosh Hodesh celebrations are grounded in the teachings of Rabbis Jill H and Shefa G. We follow the priestess pathways (netivot) illuminated by Rabbi Jill, and we use chant, as taught by Rabbi Shefa — the rhythmic and musical repetition of a sacred phrase — to deepen our experience of these pathways in our own lives.
 As Rabbi Shefa teaches, “When we chant together with a community we create something so much more beautiful than what any one of us could accomplish alone.”

-The conveners are chant leader Wendy Galson, Kohenet (Hebrew Priestess) Shoshana Bricklin and poet Susan Windle.
+The conveners are chant leader Ohevet Wendy G, Kohenet (Hebrew Priestess) Shoshana B, and poet Ohevet Susan W.

 Even if you have never joined us, we welcome you!